Atlanta Prenuptial and Postnuptial Agreements Attorney

 The factors mentioned above illustrate that a high-priced lawyer is not necessarily better; but generally, the best divorce lawyers charge more because their experience and results allow them to do so.
 However, if your case is simple and does not involve a large sum of money to fight over, a high-priced attorney may not be best for your needs.
 Many law firms will have associates and paralegals that can also work with you on certain aspects of your case, or can answer questions.
 Indeed, it is crucial that your lawyer has a support staff of paralegals, administrative assistants, and fellow attorneys that can aid them in the workload.
 More importantly, these professionals will charge a lower fee for their services, thereby lowering your total cost.

 The most important thing is that you feel confident in your lawyer’s ability to handle your case competently.
 Talk to your lawyer.
 Get a sense that they are listening to you, and not just telling you what they tell everyone who walks in the door.
 Undoubtedly, it is best to have an experienced attorney; however, your attorney should look at your case with an open mind and a willingness to listen to your concerns.
+The role of your prenup attorney is to listen to your needs, communicate the process, and fight for you.
 You are hiring a professional.
 As the client, you have rights and privileges.
 You have the right to ask questions.
 You have the right to understand every step that you and your attorney take in this process.
 You have the right to say “no” if you are not comfortable with a tactic.
 Make sure you are comfortable with your choice of lawyer.

 Prenuptial vs. Postnuptial Agreements